 Once you have decided that you are willing to serve as a preceptor and that your organization is able to offer a student practicum project, the next step is to develop a practicum opportunity.
 Consider the needs of your organization and how a project could fulfill that need.
 The best projects are those that are well-defined, specific, and can be completed in a specified time period.
-A practicum must have realistic expectations and objectives and must be competency-based (see the MPH Practicum Learning Objectives).
-It is important to clearly state any skills or knowledge required to complete the project (i.e., familiarity with computer statistical software or foreign language fluency).
+A practicum must have realistic expectations and objectives and must be competency-based.
+It is important to clearly state any skills or knowledge required to complete the project (e.g., familiarity with computer statistical software or foreign language fluency).

 Below is the general information that is required to submit a practicum opportunity:

 - Brief Practicum Description & Proposed Approach

 - Examples of work the student could accomplish during the practicum